The Family & Brewery down the ages

 In March, the firm was awarded the Grand Prix and Gold Medal for Ale and Stout at the Paris International Foods Exhibition.

 In their 14th December issue, the ‘Reading Standard’ published a special supplement on one of Reading’s biggest employers of the time, H&G Simonds Ltd then employed some 500 people.
 In our archives there survives only a badly damaged copy, so I would very much like to hear from anybody who can improve on this please. […]

-These 2 images of the office building are from; about 1925 and shortly before demolition, in the 1970’s
+Brewery from across the river, about 1925 These images of the office building are from; about 1925 and shortly before demolition, in the 1970’s

 1926 General Strike